 小可爱

 Think of it as the Chinese internet's all-purpose term of endearment — part 'babe,' part 'you adorable little thing.'
 It exploded on Weibo and Bilibili as fans started calling their favorite idols or followers '小可爱,' but it quickly spilled into everyday speech.
-Friends use it to be affectionate, influencers use it to address their audiences, and anyone can deploy it to make a situation instantly warmer and more playful.
+Emerging around 2018, friends use it to be affectionate, influencers use it to address their audiences, and anyone can deploy it to make a situation instantly warmer and more playful.
 It carries zero irony — just pure, uncut cuteness energy.

 The term rode the wave of China's booming idol fandom culture and the rise of platforms like Bilibili and Weibo around 2018.
 As younger generations sought warmer, more expressive ways to connect online, soft and affectionate language became a social currency. '小可爱' fit perfectly into a digital culture that prizes kawaii-adjacent aesthetics and parasocial warmth between creators and their audiences.